ntustison/Histograms/Text/intro2.md

-Much of the relevant research has been limited to quantifying differences with respect to ventilation versus non-ventilation in various clinical categories and these algorithms have demonstrated the capacity for advancing such research \textcolor{blue}{through the use of clinically useful measures such as ventilation defect percentage}.
+Much of the relevant research has been limited to quantifying differences with respect to ventilation versus non-ventilation in various clinical categories and these algorithms have demonstrated the capacity for advancing such research \textcolor{black}{through the use of clinically useful measures such as VDP}.
 Furthermore, as the sample segmentations in Figure
 \ref{fig:sampleSegmentations} illustrate, when considered qualitatively, each segmentation algorithm appears to produce reasonable segmentations even though